 Lisa Coleman joined the Atos Group in 1992, performing various managerial roles in the UK public sector that included personal delivery of major Government Programs.
 She also took overall responsibility for business development and growth in the UK Health sector.
 Since joining Worldline in 2014, Lisa has assumed responsibility for all activities within the UK and Ireland, which include significant contracts in the transport and hospitality market.
 In addition, since 2017, her scope includes the Group’s Mobility & e-Transactional Services business in Germany and Austria.

-Chief Business Divisions Officer of Financial Services and equensWorldline
+Chief Business Division Officer of Financial Services and Chief Operating Officer at equensWorldline

 Wolf Kunisch is a graduate of the Technische Universität Berlin and of the MBA program of INSEAD.
 He began his career as a project manager at Roland Berger Strategy Consultants in Stuttgart, Germany and in Paris.
 Joining the Atos Group in 2000, he performed management functions in innovative and international business development.
 Mr. Kunisch became both COO and Deputy CEO for equensWorldline in 2016.